qgustavor/megajs-docs/versioned_docs/version-1.0/tutorial/install.md

 import { Storage } from 'https://cdn.skypack.dev/megajs@1'
 ```

+Note that it will load the latest v1 version, instead remember to update to URL to point to a specific version to reduce the chances of the code breaking when a new version gets released.

 Skypack supports `?dts` to provide type declarations but it will return Node types which are not compatible with Deno.
 That's why you need to use `@deno-types` to load the correct type declarations.
 You will also need to run Deno with `--allow-net` or `--prompt` because MEGA use multiple domains and Deno still not support something like `--allow-net=*.mega.co.nz` (the API still uses `.co.nz`, not `.nz`).

 You can also use `<script>` tags to load the UMD version: